dmbarbour/wikilon/docs/AboutABC.md

 This section discusses a few high level properties of ABC's design and context that cannot readily be inferred from the earlier operators or tacit concatenative streamable structure.

-### Causal Commutativity and Spatial Idempotence

-ABC requires causal commutativity and spatial idempotence for effects models.

-Causal commutativity means that there is no ordering relationship unless there is a visible dependency where an output of one behavior is observed or manipulated by the next.
-This property is valuable for optimizations (cf. [Causal Commutative Arrows and their Optimization](http://haskell.cs.yale.edu/?post_type=publication&p=72) by Hai Liu, Eric Chang, Paul Hudak).

-        conventional commutativity: (ABC does not generally have) foo bar = bar foo
-        causal commutativity: (ABC requires and assumes)
-            [foo] first [bar] second = [bar] second [foo] first where first  :: [a→a'] * (a*b) → (a'*b)
-                    second :: [b→b'] * (a*(b*c)) → (a*(b'*c))

-Spatial idempotence means that, if the same action is performed twice with the same inputs, there is no additional observable impact.
-This property is also extremely valuable for optimizations, e.g. in content distribution networks.

-        conventional idempotence: (ABC does not generally have) foo foo = foo
-        spatial idempotence: (ABC requires and assumes)
-            [foo] first dup = dup [foo] first [foo] second where first  :: [a→a'] * (a*b) → (a'*b)
-                    second :: [b→b'] * (a*(b*c)) → (a*(b'*c))
-                    dup    :: (x * e) → (x * (x * e))

-ABC is designed primarily for reactive demand programming (RDP), which naturally has both spatial idempotence and causal commutativity.
-By requiring these properties, ABC code can be uniformly optimized without tracking usage context.

-Fortunately, it is not difficult to enforce spatial idempotence and causal commutativity even for imperative programming styles.
-Primarily, one favors linear objects such that duplicate effects cannot be expressed and effects for each object are serialized.
-Where necessary, capability secure [oracle machine](http://en.wikipedia.org/wiki/Oracle_machine) idioms allow controlled expression of race conditions.

-Spatial idempotence and causal commutativity offer valuable properties for equational reasoning and optimizations.
-ABC programs can be manipulated in many ways similar to pure functions.

 ### Fast and Loose Reasoning for Termination

 ABC favors a philosophy of 'fast and loose reasoning' about termination properties. (cf. [Fast and Loose Reasoning is Morally Correct](http://www.cse.chalmers.se/~nad/publications/danielsson-et-al-popl2006.html), Danielsson, Hughes, et al. POPL 2006.)
 The idea is that - with respect to optimizations, equational laws, rewriting, loop fusion, parallelization, laziness - we should assume every subprogram terminates (or is intended to).